zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/JavaScript-API.rst

     web3.fromWei(number, unit)

-Converts a number of wei into the following Ethereum units:
+Converts a number of wei into the following Expanse units:

 -  ``kwei``/``ada``
 -  ``mwei``/``babbage``